Table of Contents:

 -

-Follow the cutting line slowly to stay the right size.
+Follow the cutting line slowly to stay on the correct size.

 -